How to Send Fax from Gmail

 - Files that work with macros won't be converted.

-Benefits of ONline Faxing
+Benefits of Faxing from Gmail

 Exclusivity was always a big plus when Gmail first appeared, but the tech company hasn’t stopped adding features since it was launched, and today many people use it because it’s free, it’s simple to use and works better than other providers.